rbicelli/pfsense-zabbix-template/README.md

 _Please note that **AllowRoot=1** option is required in order to execute correctly OpenVPN checks and others._

-Then import xml template in Zabbix and add your pfSense hosts.
+Then import xml templates in Zabbix and add your pfSense hosts.

 If you are running a redundant CARP setup you should adjust the macro {#EXPECTED_CARP_STATUS} to a value representing what is CARP expected status on monitored box.